dinomiike/go-htmx/README.md

 see what's been done by inspecting the dom as you go.
 You can also hit `htmx.logAll()` in the browser console to see a detailed output log of what HTMX has done.
 This is extremely useful for me at this point in the process.
-By using this and inspecting the dom, you can see anything HTMX touches as part of its request, gets some kind of class added to it.
-That makes it easy to identify later in case you want to get fancy with things like hx-indicators.
+By using this and inspecting the dom, you can see anything HTMX touches as part of its request, gets some kind ohe frontend and get everyone talking on the backend.

-This seems to highlight the importance of fullstack engineering, where we simplify some of the magic of the frontend and get everyone talking on the backend.
 Let's use the backend for things like state and validation.
 Whether or not the backend is better or faster at those things, it simplifies your program because you don't have to duplicate code.
 Many professional projects I've worked on had state and validation on both client and server side.
 What if we didn't need to do